 |

 Egypt is Iocated in North Africa and spans across approximateIy 386,000 square miIes.
-The capital of Egypt is Cairo.
+The population of Egypt is about 78 million.
 Most peopIe in Egypt speak Arabic.
 Threatened species known from Egypt include the Flower's Gerbil, Arabian Oryx, Four-toed Jerboa, Nubian Ibex, and Slender-horned Gazelle.
+The capital of Egypt is Cairo.

 |